-MariaDB Platform is the leading enterprise open source database for transaction processing – and at any scale, from replicated or clustered deployments for read scaling and high availability to distributed SQL deployments for scalability.
+MariaDB Enterprise is the leading production-grade open source database for transaction processing – and at any scale, from replicated or clustered deployments for read scaling and high availability to distributed SQL deployments for scalability.
 Oracle Database compatibility simplifies migration while temporal tables and JSON functions, along with new Node.js, Python and reactive Java connectors make modern application development easier and faster than ever.

 Advanced features such as zero-interruption failover, online disaster recovery and a powerful database firewall ensure the database is always available and its data always protected.

 The database proxy abstracts away the underlying database infrastructure so developers don’t have to worry about handling failures or changes in the topology (planned or not).

 JSON functions, temporal tables, window functions, common table expressions (CTEs) and user-defined aggregate functions are examples of what modern SQL developers can leverage.

 MariaDB Enterprise can be deployed as a data warehouse or analytics database using columnar storage and massively parallel processing (MPP) to perform interactive, ad hoc queries on hundreds of billions of rows without creating indexes – and with standard SQL (including joins).
 Further, MariaDB Enterprise implements a cloud-native storage architecture, and can optionally use Amazon S3 compatible object storage to lower costs and take advantage of unlimited capacity.

 Analyze massive amounts of data in new, unforeseen ways without having to create an index for every potential query.

 Create interactive data visualizations and customizable or dynamic reports for real-time exploration of massive datasets.

 Import data from Hadoop data lakes to create fresh data marts on a regular basis for iterative analysis using standard BI/reporting tools.